quantiaconsulting/amplicon_metagenomics/unix_short_tutorial/Readme.md

 ```
 less Illumina_1.fastq
 ```
-You also have various files you can inspect including a fasta, genome information (embl), and plain text map file to look at.
+You also have various files you can inspect including a fasta, genome information (EMBL), and plain text map file to look at.

 You can view the top or bottom 10 lines of a file with the commands `head` and `tail`.
 **Use tail to view the bottom 10 lines of a fastq file.**